 Fishing is a great hobby to get into, no matter the time.
 It’s inexpensive, easy to learn, and it gives you another fantastic reason to explore the great outdoors.
-Fishing can also provide you with an excellent source of quality protein and fat, assuming you eat what you catch.
-But before you try and catch your first fish, there’s a few basic fishing terms and equipment you should become familiar with as a beginner.
+Assuming you eat what you catch, fish can also provide you with an excellent source of quality protein and fat.
+But before you try and catch your first fish, learn the steps to get started, including basic terms and equipment you’ll need, in our fishing guide for beginners.

 1. Buy A Fishing License

 The first step in your fishing adventure should be to buy a state fishing license.
 They’re usually inexpensive (~$25 per year) and easy to get.
-You can buy one online at TakeMeFishing.org or the U.S Fish & Wildlife Service, or fishing tackle shops or designated convenience stores.
+You can buy one online at TakeMeFishing.org or the U.S Fish & Wildlife Service, or local fishing tackle shops and designated convenience stores.

 Whenever you go fishing, make sure you bring your license with you and keep it on you while you’re fishing at all times.
 Fishing without a license is punishable by fines up to $250 and/or 15 days in jail.
 Also, always make sure the area you choose to fish permits it, as some parks and designated areas prohibit fishing.